 - 24. Some growth along the rail corridors provides a sustainable strategy but consideration needs to be given to the scale of any development at particular settlements.
-For example, although both are suitable to accommodate new homes, the scale of growth at Kenilworth will inevitably be greater than at other settlements because of the level of facilities and services available. - 25.
+For example, although both are suitable to accommodate new homes, the scale of growth at Kenilworth will inevitably be greater than at Hampton Magna because of the level of facilities and services available.
+However, it is worth noting that Warwick Parkway is an underutilised transport hub and consideration should be given to more growth at Hampton Magna to exploit the locational credentials of this hub. - 25.
 Further, with the exceptions of parts of Warwick, Leamington Spa and Stratford upon Avon, the majority of the railway stations within South Warwickshire are associated with smaller scale villages located in the Green Belt and both the lack of facilities and Green Belt policy (especially as proposed to be amended in the NPPF) will act as a constraint to significant growth at these villages.
+Hampton Magna is an exception for the reasons given.

 - 26. Option 1: Commentary on the rail corridors spatial strategy have already been provided and it is also noted that there is a reliance being placed on a remote new settlement which brings with it concerns about delivery, in addition to the extent of land which would be required to be removed from the Green Belt in the vicinities of Wood End and Lapworth.
-If growth was to be directed to the rail corridors then the concerns already expressed about small Green Belt villages lacking facilities arise.. - 27.
-However, because of the location of the railway corridors, local communities in a significant part of South Warwickshire would not have their housing and employment needs met.
-Stockton is an example of a settlement which have its own needs that will not be catered for because it is not on a railway corridor. - 28.
-Option 2: The sustainable travel spatial option has significant merit but it inexplicably does not indicate the growth potential of all the smaller settlements, such as Stockton, but prefers a new settlement in a remote location. - 29.
+If growth was to be directed to the rail corridors then the concerns already expressed about small Green Belt villages lacking facilities arise..
+Hampton Magna has the necessary facilities and is accessible to Warwick and Leamington Spa. - 27.
+Option 2: The sustainable travel spatial option has significant merit but it inexplicably does not indicate the growth potential of all the Smaller Settlement Locations such as Hampton Magna, but prefers a new settlement in a remote location. - 28.
 As part of the evidence base, the Main Bus Corridors Map for the Bus Accessibility Mapping should include all the other bus routes which would contribute to the more detailed and effective accessibility mapping.
-There is an obvious option that the existing bus routes can be augmented to support growth at some other settlement such as Stockton rather than introduce additional services to serve a new settlement.
+There is an obvious option that the existing bus routes can be augmented to support growth at some other settlement such as Hampton Magna rather than introduce additional services to serve a new settlement.
 There is no realistic consideration of this reasonable alternative sub-option.

-- 30. Option 3: Directing growth to existing economic hubs has merit but a concern here is the potential to promote large levels of growth in more rural location such as at Gaydon and Long Marston is not sustainable given the locational merits and housing needs of other settlements are ignored. - 31.
-Option 4: Suffers from the weaknesses of the underlying Options 2 and 3. - 32.
-Option 5: If the intention is to provide a balanced portfolio of housing and employment sites which can meet the local needs of the community then some dispersal of growth to settlements, such as Category 1 and 2 Local Service Villages identified in the Stratford upon Avon Core Strategy (e.g. Stockton) should be part of any spatial strategy (alongside Main Towns and Smaller Settlement Locations excluding South of Coventry).
+- 29. Option 3: Directing growth to existing economic hubs has merit but a concern here is the potential to promote large levels of growth in more rural location such as at Gaydon and Long Marston is not sustainable given the locational merits and housing needs of other settlements are ignored. - 30.
+Option 4: Suffers from the weaknesses of the underlying Options 2 and 3. - 31.
+Option 5: If the intention is to provide a balanced portfolio of housing and employment sites which can meet the local needs of the community then some dispersal of growth to settlements, such as Category 1 and 2 Local Service Villages identified in the Stratford upon Avon Core Strategy should be part of any spatial strategy (alongside Main Towns and Smaller Settlement Locations excluding South of Coventry).
 However, the level of growth should not be encouraged at smaller settlements below category 3 villages which lack a range of day-to-day facilities.
 Growth at these villages should be considered through Neighbourhood Plans and be in addition to meeting the housing need of South Warwickshire.